PrzemyslawSwierzewski/Cloud-Native-App-Deployment-on-AKS/readme.md

 - [x] Add monitoring with Prometheus + Grafana + Azure Monitor
 - [ ] Configure Horizontal Pod Autoscaler (HPA)
 - [x] Move kubernetes secrets from manifest files to **Azure Key Vault**
 - [ ] Multi-environment Workflow setup
+- [ ] Security implementations with tfsec
+- [ ] Refactor the infrastructure module structure so a single set of modules can be parameterized and shared across all environments, instead of maintaining separate modules per environment

 ---